 Alliaura Marine is a French shipyard founded in 1996.
-Its story draws on the history of several shipyards.
 Sailing enthusiasts and ocean lovers participated in its creation.

 From the beginning, it has benefited from the reputation of Privilege catamarans created by Philippe Jeantot.
 He is a double world champion in solo racing and founder of the Vendée Globe.
 To accommodate its small family during its stopovers, he designed a cruising catamaran.
 Comfort, robustness, and security were essential criteria.